bec-archer/SR80-Manuals/user-manual.md

 When you turn it back off, the test jobs **instantly disappear from every device** — they're not deleted, just hidden.
 If you turn Training Mode back on later, they reappear.

 > Training Mode broadcasts across the whole shop.
-If you flip it on while Maria is using the Front Counter iPad, her board will start showing test jobs too.
+If you flip it on while the front counter staff is using the Front Counter iPad, her board will start showing test jobs too.
 That's the point — but give her a heads-up first.

 #### Local Test Mode (just this iPad)